glazzara/vaucanson1/doc/README.txt

 file ``COPYING`` (at the root of the source tree) for details.

 Vaucanson was released under the GNU Lesser General Public Licence until version 0.7.

 Contacts
 ========

-The team can be  reached by mail at ``vaucanson@lrde.epita.fr``.
+The team can be reached by mail at vaucanson@lrde.epita.fr.
 Snail mail addresses follow.

 * Vaucanson - ENST